Electric Cargo Bike

 What is the best electric cargo bike?

 The best electric cargo bike depends again on where you want to ride and the purpose.
-There are a huge range of brands manufacturing electric cargo bikes with different unique features, from Tern with their popular GSD & HSD ultra-portable cargo bikes, to Cube with their market-leading dual-battery powered cargo hybrid bikes.
+There are a huge range of brands manufacturing electric cargo bikes with different unique features.
 As a guide you should look for a cargo bike which features a branded motor from Bosch, Shimano, Yamaha or similar as this guarantees tried and tested performance when it matters most.
 The battery capacity is also highly important as this will dictate how far you can cycle.
 Most cargo bikes have 300-500WH batteries which can run for up to 50 miles (80km) dependent on conditions, power mode etc. Some bikes boast larger batteries than this, with 1,000Wh batteries found in selected models which use two different batteries.

 We make it easy to choose your next bike, with free shipping and 100 days to return the bike if it is not quite how you expected.
 With the option to pay in instalments, your next electric cargo bike has never been more affordable.
 If you are not sure and want to try one first, then you can also book a test ride for free.